The Amputee Program at Magee helps people who have experienced amputations to adapt both physically and emotionally to lifestyle changes.

 After amputation, a temporary prosthesis (artificial limb) cannot be fitted until surgical wounds have healed.
 However, important rehabilitation goals are achieved during this period.
-Patients can work towards independence with mobility, daily living skills and endurance training in addition to prevention of complications, pain management, and strengthening of remaining limb(s).
-Magee's pre-prosthetic rehabilitation program is offered in both the inpatient and outpatient setting.
-Placement into an inpatient or outpatient setting is based on the patient's medical stability, need for nursing care, home support system and insurance.
+Patients can work towards independence with mobility, daily living skills and endurance training in addition to prevention of complications (contractures, skin breakdown on residual limb), pain management, and strengthening of remaining limb(s).
+Magee’s pre-prosthetic rehabilitation program is offered in both the inpatient and outpatient setting.
+Placement into an inpatient or outpatient setting is based on the patient’s medical stability, need for nursing care, home support system and insurance.

 Phase II – Prosthetic Fitting and Training

-Successful rehabilitation after an amputation depends on the selection of a prosthesis that fits the patient's functional needs and that is within the patient's financial limits.
-Amputee Clinic, located at Magee Rehabilitation Hospital, offers comprehensive services for the new as well as seasoned amputee including:
+Successful rehabilitation after an amputation depends on the selection of a prosthesis that fits the patient’s functional needs and that is within the patient’s financial limits.
+Amputee Clinic, offered at Magee Rehabilitation Hospital and Magee at Oxford Valley , offers comprehensive services for the new as well as seasoned amputee including: